sloppycoder/pybot/README.md

 # read data/test1.csv from the previous test and feed into XGBoost for model training
 # the code is a VERY ROUGH PROTOTYPE and should be further tuned before serious use
-# with limited data of 1k entires the accuracy is 70%
+# with limited data of 1500 entires the accuracy is 69%
+#
+# this step will save the model and encoders
+#  data/feature1_model.joblib
+#  data/feature1_combined_features.joblib
+#  data/feature1_encoder.joblib

 pytest -s -k test_classify

+# load model from disk and run one prediction
+pytest -s -k test_predict

 ```

 ## TODOs

 1. re-run feature extract for all 5400 items (will take some time to run)
+2. improve feature extraction to more accurately extract relevant features
-2. refactor and tune classification model
+3. tune the model training logic